Maegan Fairchild

 Student Support Resources

-Counseling and Psychological Services (CAPS): After hours contact information and other crisis center lines can be found here.
-You can find an overview of their regular-hours clinical services for students here, including information about making an initial consultation, gender affirming services for trans and non-binary students, couples counseling, and referral services.
-There is also the Mary A Rackham Institute (MARI), separate from CAPS, which offers a variety of mental health services, including literacy and language evaluations and interventions.
-See more about their services (for all ages, with or without a university affiliation) here.
+University Health and Counseling: After hours contact information and other crisis center lines can be found here.
+You can find an overview of their regular-hours clinical services for students here, and links related to navigating student health insurance here.
+There is also the Mary A Rackham Institute (MARI), which offers a variety of mental health services for the university and broader community, including literacy and language evaluations and interventions.

 Comprehensive Studies Program: CSP oversees the Summer Bridge program, and offers advising, mentoring, and and community support to students from a variety of backgrounds, including but not limited to first generation college students and students from historically underrepresented groups.
-Their Current Students page compiles a really incredible superset of the resources I'm covering here; see especially their Campus Resources tab (including tutoring resources and course selection resources) and their current Workshop Schedule.
+Their Current Students page links to a wide range of resources; see especially their Campus Resources tab.

 Food Insecurity and Campus Affordability: The Maize and Blue Cupboard is a food pantry that offers free groceries, toiletries, and household supplies to students facing food insecurity.
-See also the student-run organization Student Food Co, and this discussion of ongoing advocacy efforts.
 For campus affordability concerns more generally, see "On Being Not-Rich at The University of Michigan" : an incredible student-sourced and maintained guide for a wide variety of campus affordability issues.
 (It is a Google Doc, so give it some time to load!
 You can read more about the guide here.)

 Campus Mind Works: A massive support database created to "simplify access to the wide variety of mental health and academic support resources at the University of Michigan, and to provide information to help students stay healthy and manage college life."
 The website includes general information about mental health support and mental illness, as well as more general resources arranged by student identities (including first generation students, graduate students, international students, students of color, law students, veterans, and transfer students).

-Sexual Assault Prevention and Awareness Center: The SAPAC center provides Crisis Intervention services (Crisis Line Phone: (734) 936-3333), Advocacy, and Peer-Led Support groups for survivors.
-See here for an overview of their services, and confidential contact information (including an online option).
+Sexual Assault Prevention and Awareness Center: The SAPAC center provides Crisis Intervention services, Advocacy, and Peer-Led Support groups for survivors.
+See here for confidential support services.

 Technical Support: Michigan's BlueCorps offers appointments and drop-in hours for general technical support, open to all students.
-They offer help learning how to use things like Canvas, Microsoft Office, and the Adobe Creative Cloud Suite (etc), and will also answer specific technology questions in person or over email.
-See their FAQ page for more details.
+They offer help learning how to use things like Zoom, Canvas, Microsoft Office, and the Adobe Creative Cloud Suite (etc), and will also answer specific technology questions in person or over email.
+See this page for ways to connect.